 Ichiro’s cleats are as unique as any you will ever see in baseball.
-The only baseball cleats Asics has ever made, they seem to be inspired by wrestling shoes, and Ichiro is said to prefer them because of their lightweight quality.
+They seem to be inspired by wrestling shoes, and Ichiro is said to prefer them because of their lightweight quality.
 There is an awesome site (in Japanese that you will have to translate) that shows all the cleats Asics has made for Ichiro since his career began in Japan!
-Since he’s the only player they’ve ever been made for, obviously, we won’t be able to get our hands (or feet) on them.
-But imagine if we could…
+We won’t be able to get our hands (or feet) on them, but imagine if we could…

 Had to add this one—-Nuthin’ but a G Thang was too much to resist:

 Mizuno MZP51 Maple (referred to as Ichiro’s game model, though Ichiro supposedly prefers ash)